-Any requests for leave during term time will be considered on an individual basis and the pupil's previous attendance record will be taken into account.
-Where the absence is granted, the headteacher will determine the length of time that the pupil can be away from school.
+Any legitimate requests for leave during term time will be considered on an individual basis and the pupil's previous attendance record will be taken into account.
+Where the absence is granted, the headteacher/head of school will determine the length of time that the pupil can be away from school.
 The school is not likely to grant leaves of absence for the purposes of family holidays.
 Requests for leave will not be granted in the following circumstances: